lavaeater/turbo-rocket-ultra/README.md

 - [x] Communal Inventory
 - [x] Also the level
 ##### Level Two
+Lets just, on the concept screen, or a new Concept Screen, explore controller paradigms.
+I am thinking that I should move controller stuff into it's completely own type of system, some kind of system that just handles input for EVERYTHING, mouses, controllers, everything, complete with connecting / disconnecting controllers and players.
 - [ ] Identifying controllers?
 - [x] Also the level
 ##### Level Three